 "That's the other surprise.
 I got you a new one!"

 Shelly grabbed the bunny and offered it to her mother.
 "See I got this for Adeline.
 You know because the other one got stolen."

 Outside, a woman started to scream at her daughter to stop peeing on the stairs.
-It was as if the tenants knew that Betsy found this complex depressing and scary and appeared on cue, confirming Betsy's fears.
+It was as if the tenants knew Betsy found this complex depressing and scary and appeared on cue, confirming Betsy's fears.

 "Mom, I swear."

-But a mother knows and a daughter reveals and Adeline wouldn't take the bunny and Betsy left, softly patting one daughter, telling the other daughter that this was a bad idea, that she'd head to a hotel, didn't feel safe here anyway.
+But a mother knows and a daughter reveals and Adeline wouldn't take the bunny and Betsy left, softly patting one daughter, telling the other daughter this was a bad idea, that she'd head to a hotel, didn't feel safe here anyway.
 There was no fight.
-There was no big confrontion where Shelly admitted to stealing the bunny and Betsy cried and admitted to being annoyed by Shelly's entire life.
+There was no big confrontation where Shelly admitted to stealing the bunny and Betsy cried and admitted to being annoyed by Shelly's entire life.
 There was just an awkward embrace, scant eye contact and the used but good as new if you ask Dave car heading into the night.